Myndex/10bit-png/MiniFloat.md

 The top MSb of the exponent is *either* a 4th exponent bit for positive floats, ***or*** is the sign bit.

--   Apply a bitwise OR between the flag and the MSb (flag\|MSb) which will *always* show sign for the number, 1==(+) 0==(-), regardless of mode.
+-   Apply a bitwise OR between the flag and the MSb (flag\|MSb) and this will *always* show sign for the number, 1==(+) 0==(-), regardless of mode.